rendrjs/rendrjs.github.io/index.md

 <h2 id="contributing">Contributing</h2>

 We'd love to see what the community can come up with!
-There are no doubt a number of developers who are tackling this same problem, and we can learn from each other.
+If you're stuck on a problem, chances are many other developers are tackling the same problem, and we can learn from each other.
 If you have a bug fix or feature proposal, submit a pull request with a clear description of the change, plus tests.

 Rendr was originally developed by [@braitz](https://github.com/braitz) and [@spikebrehm](https://github.com/spikebrehm), and now has a healthy list of [contributors](https://github.com/rendrjs/rendr/graphs/contributors).